-Account interface is outdated
+- Account interface is outdated

->

-> InterServer pricing starts at $5/mo for shared hosting without a discount.
-However, this company provides every type of hosting in its own operated datacenters.
+InterServer pricing starts at $2.50/mo for shared hosting.
+However, this company provides every type of hosting in its own operated data centers.
 You can choose ASP.NET hosting, cheap VPS, dedicated servers, collocations, or data storage options.
-Each of the options is priced a little below the industry standard.

->

-> |ASP.NET hosting||Hosting using Windows interface.|
+|ASP.NET hosting||Hosting using Windows interface.|